discord-py-ui/discord-ui/docs/source/index.rst

 ======================================================
-discord-message-components documentation!
+discord-ui documentation!
 ======================================================

 Welcome to the discord message components docs!
 This is a "extension" (I guess) or whatever you want to call it for `discord.py <https://github.com/Rapptz/discord.py>`__

-We (`Redstone <https://github.com/RedstoneZockt>`__ and me) decided to create a pip package for the new message components, until discord.py v2.0 is out
+We (`Redstone <https://github.com/RedstoneZockt>`__ and me) decided to create a pip package for the new ui features that discord added, until discord.py v2.0 is out

-We added slash command support to, you can now use slashcommands together with buttons and selectmenus

 .. important::